virelay/virelay/docs/source/contributors-guide/backend-rest-api.rst

 The backend REST API incorporates an extensive unit test suite, striving for comprehensive code coverage at all times.
 This test framework is housed in a dedicated directory, :repo:`tests/unit_tests`, and leverages a shared fixture module, ``conftest``, to streamline testing efforts across the ViRelAy unit test modules.
 Each ViRelAy module is accompanied by a corresponding test module, where tests are structured according to their respective subjects (e.g., the module ``image_processing`` has a ``test_image_processing`` test module).
 The `PyTest framework <https://docs.pytest.org/en/stable/>`_ framework serves as the foundation for these tests, which utilize classes and functions to validate both class-based and function-based functionality, e.g., the ``Project`` class in the ``model`` module has a matching ``TestProject`` test class, and the ``render_heatmap`` function in the ``image_processing`` module is accompanied by a ``test_render_heatmap`` function.

 To ensure the highest quality of contributions, it is essential that all modifications or additions are thoroughly tested through successful execution of the test suite.
 The easiest way to run the unit tests is through tox.
 It enables you to run unit test in multiple Python environments, including Python versions 3.10 through 3.13, represented by the ``py310``, ``py311``, ``py312``, and  ``py313`` tox environments.
 Additionally, tox can be used to measure code coverage through the ``coverage`` environment, execute linters via the ``pylint``, ``pycodestyle`` and ``pydoclint`` environments, run the static type checker using the ``mypy`` environment, and build the documentation by running the ``docs`` environment.
-By invoking ``uv --directory source/backend run tox --conf ../../tests/config/tox.ini run`` in your terminal, you can execute all tox environments.
+By invoking ``uv run tox run`` in your terminal, you can execute all tox environments.
 To target a specific environment, leverage the ``-e`` parameter.
 For instance, to run unit tests for Python 3.10 and the PyLint linter, use the following command:

 .. code-block:: console

-    $ uv --directory source/backend run tox \
+    $ uv run tox run -e py310,pylint
-        --conf ../../tests/config/tox.ini \
-        run -e py310,pylint

 To manually execute the tests, utilize the ``pytest`` command-line interface to run the unit tests located in the ``tests/unit_tests`` directory:

 .. code-block:: console

-    $ uv --directory source/backend run pytest ../../tests/unit_tests
+    $ uv run pytest tests/unit_tests

 This will run all tests and report how many tests where successful and how many tests failed.
 To ensure comprehensive code coverage, it is essential to run unit tests in conjunction with code coverage analysis.
 Execute the following command to run all unit tests and generate a code coverage report:

 .. code-block:: console

-    $ uv --directory source/backend run pytest \
+    $ uv run pytest \
         --cov virelay \
-        --cov-config ../../tests/config/tox.ini \
+        --cov-config tox.ini \
-        ../../tests/unit_tests
+        tests/unit_tests

 The ``--cov`` argument specifies the module against which the code coverage is to be measured and the ``--cov-config`` argument specifies, that the tox configuration file also contains the configuration for the test coverage.
 This command will output detailed code coverage statistics.
 For a more extensive report in the form of an HTML website, append the ``--cov-report html`` argument:

 .. code-block:: console

-    $ uv --directory source/backend run pytest \
+    $ uv run pytest \
         --cov virelay \
-        --cov-config ../../tests/config/tox.ini \
+        --cov-config tox.ini \
         --cov-report html \
-        ../../tests/unit_tests
+        tests/unit_tests

 The unit tests are integrated into a continuous integration (CI) pipeline, which is executed upon the creation of each pull request.
 Pull requests with failing CI pipelines are not accepted.